Alina-PANG/NKHypercompetition/conf/README.md

 influenceMatrixFile : sets the overall complexity of the innovation ecosystem; interdependencies among resources.
-This acts as a parameter for digitization -- digitization creates greater interdependencies among resources innovation : likelihood that during search a firm adapts by adopting a new resource resourcesIncrement : number of new resources (up to) to adopt search : experiential vs. exhaustive search searchScope : max number of permutations of resource configurations to consider in search -- e.g., 1: incremental; >1: possibility of long jump resourceDecision : whether resource add/drop decisions follow an absolute threshold or a relative threshold.
+This acts as a parameter for digitization -- digitization creates greater interdependencies among resources innovation : likelihood that during search a firm adapts by adopting a new resource resourcesIncrement : number of new resources (up to) to adopt (defunct)search : experiential vs. exhaustive search.
+Now we only implement experiential search -- no need to set this parameter searchScope : max number of permutations of resource configurations to consider in search -- e.g., 1: incremental; >1: possibility of long jump resourceDecision : whether resource add/drop decisions follow an absolute threshold or a relative threshold.
 If absolute, then increase/decrease in fitness must be greater/less than resourceThreshold (parameter) in order for the firm to adopt/drop the resource resourceThreshold : minimum / maximum increase / decrease in fitness required for firms to adopt / drop a new resource